-The Group recognizes an allowance for expected credit losses (ECL) for all debt instruments that are measured at amortized cost or at FVOCI and trade receivables.
-ECL are a probability-weighted estimate of credit losses over the expected life of the financial asset.
+The Group recognizes an allowance for expected credit losses (ECL) for all debt instruments that are measured at amortized cost.
+ECL is a probability-weighted estimate of credit losses over the expected life of the financial asset.

 Credit losses are the difference between the contractual cash flows due in accordance with the contract and all the cash flows that the Group expects to receive, discounted at the original effective interest rate.
 The expected cash flows include cash flows from the sale of collateral held or other credit enhancements that are integral to the contractual terms.